northern-bites/nbites/README.txt

 RUNNING THE CODE
-Set the IP address of the remote robot on the configuration screenas described above.
+Set the IP address of the remote robot on the configuration screen as described above.
-Next, ssh into the robot as root and edit the file /opt/naoqi/modules/lib/autoload.ini using `nano autoload.ini`  This file lists all the modules that are loaded by NaoQi on bootime.
+Next, ssh into the robot as root and edit the file /opt/naoqi/modules/lib/autoload.ini using `nano autoload.ini`  This file lists all the modules that are loaded by NaoQi on boot time.
 If you are running as a dynamically linked library, you must ensure that the line man is present in that list.
 Additionally, you must disable pythonbridge for the Python to run correctly in our code (if you don't do this, you will get a segfault).

-SIMMULATOR:
+SIMULATOR:
 See the directions at http://robocup.bowdoin.edu/trac/wiki/Webots